 In this scenario, we have one member, Susie P-T, who worked part time while her children were in school.
 Once they graduated, she switched to full-time hours.
 Larry F-T worked full time his entire career, receiving normal salaries increases.

-Susie’s switch to full-time work during her final 10 years would result in her benefit being capped with a CBBC factor of 5; however, it would not have been capped with a CBBC factor of 6.
+While Susie’s switch to full-time work during her final 10 years increased her personal CBBC factor, her benefit would not be capped with a CBBC factor of 6.25.

-In this scenario we have one member, Sally, who started her career at 35.
+In this scenario, we have one member, Sally, who started her career at 35.
 Harry started his career at 22.
 They both work the same number of years with similar salaries.
 While they both worked 31 years, Harry retired at 52, as he was grandfathered under the previous retirement eligibility rules.

 Max contributes on a salary in the lower to mid-20’s his first 27 years, but Max’s salary increases drastically during his last three years of service to a quarter-million dollars.
 This results in a Formula Benefit for Max that exceeds his accumulated contributions in one year.
 The CBBC ensures Max’s benefit is more consistent with his earnings history.